-Throughout the computation, no intermediate string should have two adjacent identical characters.
-Such rewrite systems (also known as \mathcal{L} -systems) are used to draw fractals and model plant growth [38].
-Here we note that applying any one of the two rules at a time causes the computation to fail (for example, if ab is changed to abb, by the first rewrite rule, or to aab by the second) [24].
+From an initial string ab, in some formal language consisting of the two symbols a and b, it is required to generate the string $(ab)^n$, for n > 1.
+The rewrite rules to be used are fractals and model plant growth [38].
+Here we note that applying any one of the two rules at a time causes the computation to fail (e.g., if ab is changed to abb, by the first rewrite rule, or to aab by the second) [24].